Grand Lodge of Pennsylvania: 18th century

-The Independent Grand Lodge is Formed

 By 1785, Pennsylvania Freemasonry was entirely Ancient, the Moderns having been fully absorbed into the Ancient Provincial Grand Lodge of Pennsylvania.
 On 25 September 1786, the Ancient Provincial Grand Lodge of Pennsylvania declared itself to be independent of the mother Grand Lodge and closed itself permanently as a provincial grand lodge.
 The following day, 26 September, the representatives of 13 Ancient lodges met together and reformed the independent Grand Lodge of Pennsylvania, headquartered in Philadelphia.
 Though Pennsylvania Masonic ritual is entirely from the Ancients, and not an amalgamation of the two rituals, the Moderns did not simply cease to exist but were rather absorbed into Ancient Masonry and made to conform to their customs and usages.

-Since its inception, the Grand Lodge of Pennsylvania has moved its headquarters from building to building over the last two centuries, and on one occasion even conducted their meetings in Independence Hall.
+Since its inception, the Grand Lodge of Pennsylvania has moved its headquarters from building to building over the last two centuries, and on one occasion even conducted their meetings in Independence Hall in Philadelphia.

-The first permanent Grand Lodge building was built on Chestnut Street in 1809, in the gothic revivalist style.
+The first permanent Grand Lodge building was built on Chestnut Street in 1811, in the gothic revivalist style.
 However it burned down in 1819.
 A second grand lodge building was constructed in the 1850s, and was sold in 1873, upon completion of the current Masonic Temple in Philadelphia.
 This building has been the home of the Grand Lodge of Pennsylvania ever since.

-Charitable Endeavors
+Charitable endeavors

 The Grand Lodge of Pennsylvania (and its subordinate Lodges) support five charitable entities that offer a range of services.

-The Masonic Temple, Library, and Museum
+Masonic Temple, Library, and Museum

 The headquarters of the Grand Lodge is in the Masonic Temple at One North Broad Street, directly across from Philadelphia City Hall.
-Built in 1873, it is a national historic landmark renowned for its beauty, architectural mastery and historical significance.
-The Library contains one of the finest collections for the study of American history and Freemasonry, and the Museum displays more than 30,000 treasured artifacts.
+Built in 1873, the library contains collections for the study of American history and Freemasonry, and displays more than 30,000 artifacts.